Seagoe Parish Magazine.

-Rectory, Lurgai.
-Due notice (48 hours) mus be given to the Rector of intended weddings.
-FEES—By License—
+Rectory, Lurgan.
+Due notice (48 hours) must be given to the Rector of intended weddings.
+FEES—BY License—

-attanded by the Clergy if proper notice be given.
-SICK CASES should be notified to the Clergy without delay.
+attended by the Clergy if proper notice be given.
+SICK CASES should be notified to the Clergy without delay,

 arrival of new Church families in the Parish.

-A copy of the Magazine will be sent post free to any subscriber for 3/- per anunm.
+A copy of the Magazine will be sent post free to any subscriber for 3/- per annum.

 Download and save the “June 1935” seagoe parish Magazine:Download PDF